divio/divio-cloud-docs/how-to/retrieve-invoice.rst

 How to retrieve invoices
 ========================

-To retrieve your invoices, go to the organisation settings of your project and select *invoices*.
+To retrieve your invoices, go to the organisation settings of your application and select *invoices*.

 .. image:: /images/guides/organisation-settings.png
    :alt: 'organisation settings'